Skip to Content

 Worrying about constantly doing more, being more, and feeling like you never live up can be a symptom of conditional love.
 When someone only gives you love in certain circumstances, or holds their love hostage from you on other circumstances, you begin to unconsciously draw conclusions about those set of circumstances.

-When you have a nagging feeling that you will never measure up to that person’s expectations of you, it’s time to take a look at some of the other items on this list.
+When you have a nagging feeling that you will never measure up to that person’s unrealistic expectations of you, it’s time to take a look at some of the other items on this list.

 READ MORE: Why You Feel Like You’re Not Good Enough, and How to Change the Narrative